cotarr/irc-hybrid-client-dev-tools/debug/remote/README.md

 ## irc-hybrid-client .env configuration

-This assumes the irc-hybrid-client ad been previously configured for the normal API tests using internal password login.
-All testing using the internal password login worked properly before trying this.
+This assumes the irc-hybrid-client ad been previously configured for the basic API tests in the debug/ folder, and these tests have passed.

 This configuration change substitutes a different user password authentication service.